aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 .. code-block:: javascript

     /**
-     * Searches for exact matches of a value in a field.
+     * Searching for exact matches of a value in a field.
      */
     module.exports.termSearch = (field, value) => {
         console.log(`Searching for recipes with ${field} equal to ${value}`);